 - Ask your pharmacist if the drugs will become dangerous after expiration.
 Some drugs lose some potency, but can still provide some benefits.

-On Saturday, October 26, 2013, the Drug Enforcement Administration hosted its seventh “National Take Back Initiative.”
+On Saturday, September 27, 2014, the Drug Enforcement Administration hosted its 9th and final “National Take Back Initiative.”
 The City of Corvallis participated in this event as well as past events back to 2011.
-At the most recent event, Corvallis Police Department, Corvallis Public Works, Republic Services, and the OSU College of Pharmacy collected 540 pounds of unwanted medications from 245 Corvallis households.
+At the most recent event, Corvallis Police Department, Corvallis Public Works, Republic Services, and the OSU College of Pharmacy collected 324 pounds of unwanted medications from over 200 Corvallis households.
 All unwanted medications were converted to electricity in a waste-to-energy incinerator.
 The Benton County Sheriff's Department hosts spring drug take-back events, and has done so since 2010.

-Among all seven events, over 2,200 people turned in over 4,100 pounds (over two tons) of unwanted medications.
+Among all nine events, over 2,770 people turned in over 4,970 pounds (about 2.5 tons) of unwanted medications.
 These chemicals were removed from the community to protect public health and the environment.

 The Oregon Association of Clean Water Agencies estimates that 40% of all prescribed medicine goes unused.
 Most prescription medication abuse occurs when drugs are obtained from family and friends.
 As a water, wastewater, and stormwater utility, Corvallis Public Works also is interested in removing these products from our watersheds to protect our drinking water supply and the aquatic organisms that live in our streams and rivers.

-If you missed out on these events, you can store your old medications until the next event.
-It is likely that the DEA will announce another collection event for spring 2014.
-You also may be able to dispose your unwanted medications in a nearby community that hosts a drop box.
-The closest drop boxes to Corvallis are at the Albany and Philomath Police Departments.
+The DEA published new rules on September 9, 2014 that went into effect October 9, 2014.
+These rules now allow additional opportunities for drug disposal receptacles.
+With the new rules, the DEA will no longer host collection events.
+Corvallis Public Works is working to promote drug take-back by pharmacies, and until that is available, the closest drop boxes to Corvallis are at the Albany and Philomath Police Departments.
 The Albany Police Department is located at 1117 Jackson St. SE, and the box is available 24 hours per day every day of the week.
 The Philomath Police Department is located at 1010 Applegate Street, and the box is available Monday through Friday from 8:00 am to noon and from 1:00 to 4:30 pm.
 Other drop boxes nearby include Eugene, Newport, Springfield, Salem, and several police agencies in the Portland Metro area.
 A complete list of drop off sites is available here.
 New sites are being added frequently, and may not be represented on this list.

 For more information, e-mail Public Works or call the Corvallis Water Conservation Program at 541-766-6336.